 Day 2 | Xochimilco & National University of Mexico

 For your second day in Mexico City, it’s time to learn a bit of culture and get out of the city center!
 Hop on this tour to Xochimilco, Coyocan, and the National University of Mexico.
 Our first stop was the university, where we got to check out their soccer stadium, their quad, and some amazing architecture.

 Next up was Xochimilco, possibly one of the most colorful places I’ve ever been.
-I definitely could have spent an entire day just here.
+I definitely could have spent an entire day just here, so make sure you give it plenty of time!
 Board your boat, and ride around drinking away the day.
-It seemed like the place to come for celebrations, and at one point, a band of mariachi pirates even boarded our boat to serenade us!
+It seemed like the place to come for celebrations.
+At one point, a band of mariachi pirates even boarded our boat to serenade us!
 Also, definitely take advantage of the floating kitchen.
 We pulled up there about halfway into our ride and took advantage of all the tasty snacks!
 I seriously cannot recommend Xochimilco enough…you 100% need to include this in your Mexico City itinerary.

 Day 3 | Teotihuacan & Our Lady of Guadalupe Basilica